Exact non-stationary solutions of the Euler equations in two and three dimensions: Three-Dimensional Fluids

-We will first describe the general classification of circle bundles over compact manifolds admitting Killing fields that are also curl eigenfields in Section \ref{circle}, showing that for an arbitrary Riemann surface $\Sigma$ and an arbitrary nonzero integer, there is a circle bundle $M$ with this structure.
-In Section \ref{section3dexamples}, we extend the Chandrasekhar-Kendall construction to show how to obtain the curl eigenfields on any $3$-manifold with this structure, in terms of eigenfunctions of the Laplacian on $M$.
-Finally in Example \ref{spheresection} we work out all the details for the Hopf fibration of $S^3$ over $S^2$, including explicit formulas for the exact non-steady solutions.
+We will first describe the general classification of circle bundles over compact manifolds admitting Killing fields that are also curl eigenfields in Section \ref{circle}.
+Using tools from contact geometry we show that for an arbitrary Riemann surface $\Sigma$ and an arbitrary nonzero integer, there is a circle bundle $M$ with this structure.
+In Section \ref{section3dexamples}, we begin with Example \ref{spheresection} where we consider the Hopf-fibration of $S^3$ over $S^2$ and give explicit formulas for exact non-steady solutions of \eqref{euler} in this setting.
+We then extend the Chandrasekhar-Kendall construction of curl eigenfields on any three-dimensional manifold with this structure, in terms of eigenfunctions of the Laplacian on $M$.
+We conclude by discussing the flat and negatively curved analogues.